AdobeDocs/experience-manager-cloud-service.en/help/forms/view-understand-aem-forms-analytics-reports.md

 ---
-title: Viewing and understanding AEM Forms analytics reports
+title: Viewing and understanding Adaptive Forms analytics reports
 description: Adaptive Forms seamlessly integrate with Adobe Analytics to capture and track performance metrics for your published forms and documents.
 topic-tags: develop
 feature: Adaptive Forms